couchbase-examples/nodejs-quickstart/README.md

 If you are running this quickstart with a self managed Couchbase cluster, you need to [load](https://docs.couchbase.com/server/current/manage/manage-settings/install-sample-buckets.html) the travel-sample data bucket in your cluster and generate the credentials for the bucket by [creating a user](https://docs.couchbase.com/server/current/manage/manage-security/manage-users-and-roles.html#add-a-user).

-You need to update the connection string and the credentials in the `.env` file in the source folder.
+You need to update the connection string and the credentials in the `dev.env` file in the `config` folder.

 > Note: Couchbase Server must be installed and running prior to running this app.